IR residency vacant positions are listed below.

 Note:- APDIR voluntarily participates in the NRMP All-In Policy.

 To post a position, please send an email with the details of your posting to SIR GME.

-The University of Massachusetts (UMass) has an opening for the 2023-2024 academic year.
+The University of Vermont offers an Independent residency in Vascular and Interventional Radiology (VIR) and has an opening for the 2023-2024 academic year, starting July 1, 2023.

 The Interventional Radiology Independent residency at the University of Texas Southwestern Medical Center in Dallas has been approved for an additional position for academic years 2022-2024.
 This is an ACGME accredited position.
 The IR residency program accepts 3 integrated and 3 independent residents each year.
 The new position will be a 4th independent residency position.
 Eligible candidates can be either ESIR graduates for a one-year position (2022-23) or non-ESIR graduates for a two-year independent IR position (2022-24).